jes/scamp-cpu/README.md

  - [ ] write a FORTH implementation (should it run on bare metal or under SCAMP/os?)
  - [ ] write a Z-machine interpreter and port some text adventures
  - [ ] write some games (pong? breakout? tetris?)
+ - [ ] serial protocol: make it use xmodem-style block transfer for speed & error-checking

 If you happen to want to work on any of the above, I'd be happy to help you!